Popara5/index.html/README.md

 # index.html
-To get you started with a professional website, here’s a simple JavaScript structure you can deploy to GitHub Pages to showcase your skills, work, and experiences.
+This is a professional website, here’s a simple JavaScript structure you can deploy to GitHub Pages to showcase your skills, work, and experiences.
 This setup will create a responsive, single-page portfolio.
 It includes HTML, CSS, and JavaScript that you can easily edit and expand.

 Here’s the step-by-step guide and code: